top of page

 "Sati Vana"

-“Sati Vana” emerges from a personal interpretation of the Beigua Natural Park as a place of introspection and transformation.
+"Sati Vana" stems from a personal interpretation of the Beigua Natural Park as a place of introspection and transformation.
+Situated between sea and mountain, the territory is characterized by vast beech forests often shrouded in mist, creating an atmosphere suspended between dream and wakefulness.

-Nature in "Sati Vana" is neither benevolent nor purifying; rather, it is often dangerous and unsettling.
-But this offers us a space of investigation to recognize what manifests within and outside of us, as part of a continuously changing flow.
+"Sati Vana," which in Buddhist tradition means "forest of awareness," offers us a space of investigation to recognize what manifests within and outside of us, as part of a single reality in constant transformation.

 "What is the Way?"